kristinslevine/Capstone-Group4-Kristin-Levine/Code/README_CODE.md

 For each file:

-1. Change the path to your abspath_curr and test folder
+1. Change the path to your abspath_curr and test folder (Cell 4 and Cell 10)
 2. Run the file to ensemble the models

 **6-Other-Dataset-Explorations**